cmordinibluhm/pic10c_hw1/readme.md

 In the morning, worked on the main routine, specifically started the control flow for the dealer's turn.
 Tried a do-while loop to ensure that after one card is drawn, another is drawn unless the dealer's total is already more than 5.5, but moved back to a while loop and just put some code before it for the initial display of the dealer's first card.
 Added in if else statements to the end of the round to determine who won the round.
 As of now it works except in the case where both the dealer and the player bust.

+The cards were not random each time I ran the program so I looked up how to seed the random numbers with srand(time(NULL)).
+Added messages to the end of a round based on who one.
+And message based on the end of the whole game based on whether the dealer or the player ran out of money.
+The only problem is that when the player busts and then the dealer busts as well, the game is ended completely, even if the bet was less than the player had left.
+It looks like it's taking twice the bet amount.
+RESOLVED.
+There was an extra if statement within the player's turn that deducted the bet immediately, only to have it deducted again at the end of the round.

+Reading over the assignment rubric again, I realize that maybe I am supposed to be doing most of my development in an experimental branch before I merge it into master?
+I could use more practice merging so I will try that out.